 Happy new year, you beautiful Divorced girl! (or guy or almost divorced girl or guy).
-To end the year and welcome in 2022, I want to tell you how much I appreciate your readership and involvement in the DGS community.
+To end the year, I want to tell you how much I appreciate your readership and involvement in the DGS community.
 I love hearing from you, getting updates, and reading all the nice sentiments that keep me inspired to keep DGS going!

-Whether you are thinking about divorce, just now separating, recently separated or broken up, in the thick of your divorce, divorced and lonely, or dating and frustrated after divorce, to ring in 2022, I’d like to offer you some help in staying happy and healthy.
+Whether you are thinking about divorce, just now separating, recently separated or broken up, in the thick of your divorce, divorced and lonely, or dating and frustrated after divorce, to ring in the new year, I’d like to offer you some help in staying happy and healthy.

 Happy New Year, Beautiful!
-Here are my tips for 2022:
+Here are my 23 tips to a beautiful year ahead:

 1. Do not doubt yourself.